modio/modio-haxe-legacy/README.md

 # OpenFL integration

-Follow the following steps to integrate the wrapper into your OpenFL project.
+Follow these steps to integrate the wrapper into your OpenFL project.

 ## Step 1: The setup

-* Download the wrapper from the releases page and extract it.
+* Download the wrapper from the [modioHaxe releases page](https://github.com/Turupawn/modioHaxe/releases) page and extract it.
 * Place the `ModioWrapper.hx` on your `Sources/` directory.
 * Place the `.ndll` files on your project's directory
-* Add the following in your project.xml
+* Add the following in your `project.xml`
 ```
 <ndll name="modioWrapperLinux_x64" if="linux"/>
 <ndll name="modioWrapperWindows_x86" if="windows"/>